Tilko/SerDesJavaDataModelGenerator/README.md

 on the reference object that the data will be accessed from that parent reference.
 If you add a node in a List/Map or assign a property, the generated classes will take care of this dependency by propagating a reference to the parent in the child for you.)
-You can see a concrete example for the use of those internal references ([Here](#a-use-example-of-the-internal-reference)).

 #### About package names:
 ```yaml